connellpaxton/medkit/readme.typ

 use bluetooth due to the limited range of connections, wifi connection not needing to be configured manually, etc.

 Each connection is split into 3 states:
-- **Phase I: Authentication**: The device connects to a nearby device and exchanges initial information used for encrpyting and identifying future messages
+- *Phase I: Authentication*: The device connects to a nearby device and exchanges initial information used for encrpyting and identifying future messages
-- **Phase II: Configuration**: Period of initial communication where details such as sampling rates, feature ability and parameter options enumerated and agreed upon.
+- *Phase II: Configuration*: Period of initial communication where details such as sampling rates, feature ability and parameter options enumerated and agreed upon.
-- **Phase III: Steady State Operation**: Normal mode of operaton where delivery commands are processed by the system.
+- *Phase III: Steady State Operation*: Normal mode of operaton where delivery commands are processed by the system.

-## Phase I Authentication
+== Phase I Authentication
-## Phase II Configuration
+== Phase II Configuration
-## Phase III Steady-State Operation
+== Phase III Steady-State Operation
 Once Authentication and configuration is finished, the devices communicate using packets of the following two forms:
 - Requests: sent by devices to initiate a stream of communication